-- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - 2.
-In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC\FW\TPM\ENABLED=false - 3.
-Restart the server with the command nrestart fwadmin-server.
+- 1. Log in to the SMC server via the console of your hypervisor or in SSH. - In the file /data/config/fwadmin-env.conf.local, change the value of the environment variable: SMC_FW_TPM_ENABLED=false - 3.
+Restart the server with the command nrestart smc.

-4.15.3 Enabling TPM protection on existing private keys
+4.16.3 Enabling TPM protection on existing private keys

-To enable TPM protection on a private key that has already been installed on a firewall, run the following SNS CLI script from the Scripts/SNS CLI scripts menu:
+• To enable TPM protection on a private key that has already been installed on a firewall, run the following SNS CLI script from the Scripts/SNS CLI scripts menu:

-PKI CERTIFICATE PROTECT caname=<CA\name> name=<certificate\CN> tpm=ondisk
+PKI CERTIFICATE PROTECT caname=<CA name> name=<certificate CN> tpm=ondisk

-4.16 Choosing the separator character in CSV files
+4.17 Choosing the separator character in CSV files